12. Opening Notrump¶

 You’ll encounter people playing “weak notrumps”, where the range does not include 16, such as (most popularly) 12-14.
 They open 1N in that range and open a suit then rebid 1N when their hand is a traditional 1N opener.
 They alert the 1N bid.

-• A 5-4-2-2 hand, as long as one of the doubletons is Kx or better.
+A 5-4-2-2 hand, as long as one of the doubletons is Kx or better, and the long suit is a minor.

-• A 6-3-2-2 hand if the long suit is a good minor and both doubletons are Kx or better.
+A 6-3-2-2 hand if the long suit is a good minor and both doubletons are Kx or better, and the long suit is a minor.

 When you open in notrump, you have told your partner your strength within 3 points, and that you have a balanced shape.
 This means your partner is actually best placed to decide where you are going, because he knows his own hand and a lot about yours, while you know nothing of his yet.
 For now at least, he’s the Captain.